 Michael got his start in advertising by bumping into a brand manager from Gillette at a cocktail party.
 Clichéd, but true.
-It was 1988, and Michael’s solution to the brand manager’s marketing problem was bought it on the spot.
+It was 1988, and his solution to the brand manager’s marketing problem was bought on the spot.

-A storyteller to his core, Michael is also a published poet and a produced screenwriter.
-His 100+ awards and recognitions include Communication Arts, Graphis, the New York Festival, Print Magazine, Shoot Magazine, Adweek, ADDYs, and various film festivals.
+A storyteller to his core, Michael is also a published poet.
+His 100+ awards and recognitions include those from Communication Arts, Graphis, the New York Festival, Print Magazine, Shoot Magazine, Adweek, Addy Awards and various film festivals.

-Michael has also taught freshman composition at VCU and was an adjunct professor at the VCU Brandcenter for three years before becoming a full-time professor in 2015.
-He holds a BA in Philosophy and Religion from Hampden-Sydney College and an MFA in Creative Writing from Virginia Commonwealth University.
+Michael has also taught freshman composition at Virginia Commonwealth University and was an adjunct professor at the VCU Brandcenter for three years before becoming a full-time professor in 2015.
+He holds a B.A. in philosophy and religion from Hampden-Sydney College and an M.F.A. in creative writing from VCU.